Diversity study: Measuring the impact of DEI on employees’ mental health and society

 Companies are more diverse than many realize

-Relevant preliminary results prove that diversity is not a marginal phenomenon in German organizations.
-Specifically, most interviewees fulfill at least one of the diversity criteria established by law: gender, age, ethnic origin, religion, disabilities/diseases, and sexual orientation.
+Relevant results prove that diversity is not a marginal phenomenon in German organizations.
+Specifically, four out of five interviewees fulfill at least one of the diversity criteria established by law: gender, age, ethnic origin, religion, disabilities/diseases, and sexual orientation.
 In the German context, we refer to:

 - People who identify as non-Christian, queer, and/or female